MrPeanutButterz/Bitburner/README.md

 ***Arguments - optional***
 1. specify the server to start hacking it.

+`serverWeak.js` - `serverGrow.js` - `serverHack.js`

+These scripts have the same functions as serverExploid.js buy are seperated for more control on timing en threads.

+* Weakens the security of a server, use arg to define target server with a delay
+* Grows the money of a server, use arg to define target server with a delay
+* Hacks the money available of a server, use arg to define target server with a delay

 `netStumbler.js`

 This is a basic hack script, the purpose of which is to kickstart your game...